JustSift/ReSift/docs/tutorial/resift-rentals.md

 }
 ```

-Now let's import the `MovieThumbnail` component and write the code that maps over the movies array and renders the `MovieThumbnail` for each item.
+Now let’s import the `MovieThumbnail` component and write the code that maps over the movies array and renders the `MovieThumbnail` for each item.

 ```js
 // /components/Genre.js